 Pamela Finley Kubal, MSN'10, is an acute care nurse practitioner at the Moffitt Cancer Center in Tampa, Florida (2017).

-Katy McNeill Jackson Lanz, DNP'10, was featured in ehospice in November 2020 for receiving the Alumni Award for National Leadership presented by the VUSN Alumni Association during the school's annual awards ceremony in in October.
-She is founder and chief executive officer of TopSight LLC, headquartered in Pittsburgh, and national director of the National Hospice and Palliative Care Organization.
+Katy McNeill Jackson Lanz, DNP'10, was chosen as one of four people (and the only nurse) to represent the inaugural health care services advisory team for Dollar General.
+The news was covered by Becker's Hospital Review , Business Wire and Chain Drug Review .
+She was featured in ehospice in November 2020 for receiving the Alumni Award for National Leadership presented by the VUSN Alumni Association during the school's annual awards ceremony in in October.
+She is founder and chief executive officer of TopSight LLC, headquartered in Pittsburgh, Pennsylvania.and national director of the National Hospice and Palliative Care Organization.

-Tiffany Latham, MSN'07, DNP'10, was a panelist for "Supporting Nursing Students of Color: Success Strategies from Academia to Practice," in February 2022, part of the VUSN Dore to Door Alumni Forum.
+Tiffany Latham, MSN'07, DNP'10, was a panelist for "Supporting Nursing Students of Color: Success Strategies from Academia to Practice," in February 2022, part of the VUSN Dore to Door Alumni Forum, and served as co-chair of VUSN's Reunion held in October.
 She is a nurse practitioner at Inova Heart and Vascular Institute in Falls Church, Virginia.

-Rene Love, MSN'98, DNP'10, PMC'12, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022, and was named associate dean for academic affairs—graduate clinical education at the University of Florida College of Nursing in Gainesville, starting in February 2020.
+Rene Love, MSN'98, DNP'10, PMC'12, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022, and was inducted as a fellow by the American Academy of Nursing in October.
+She was named associate dean for academic affairs—graduate clinical education at the University of Florida College of Nursing in Gainesville, starting in February 2020.
 She received a grant from the Health Resources and Service Administration in October 2018, funding a partnership between the University of Arizona and MHC Healthcare, to increase the pool of psychiatric-mental health nurse practitioner doctor of nursing practice graduates able to assist patients with opioid use disorder.
-She was named a fellow of the American Association of Nurse Practitioners in 2015, and is a member-at-large of the National Organization of Nurse Practitioner Faculties board of directors.
+Rene was named a fellow of the American Association of Nurse Practitioners in 2015, and is a member-at-large of NONPF's board of directors.

 Georgianna Mayer, PMC'10, joined Cabinet Peaks Medical Center in Libby, Montana, in August 2019 as a hospitalist.

-Manola Valverde Vides McCain, MSN'10, co-presented, "Building Bridges across Practice Sites: Improving Interprofessional Communication and Client Satisfaction with Birth Center to Hospital Transfers," at the American College of Nurse-Midwives conference in May 2022.
+Manola Valverde Vides McCain, MSN'10, co-presented, "Building Bridges across Practice Sites: Improving Interprofessional Communication and Client Satisfaction with Birth Center to Hospital Transfers," at the American College of Nurse-Midwives conference in May 2022, and co-authored "Strengthening Interprofessional Collaboration to Improve Transfers between a Freestanding Birth Center and an Academic Medical Center," published in the November issue of the Journal of Midwifery & Women's Health .
 She was interviewed for the website of Samford University in Birmingham, Alabama, in April 2021 about her career as a certified nurse-midwife.
 She is a CNM at West End Women's Health Center in Nashville.

 Melinda LaLonde McCusker, MSN'10, completed her PhD at the Medical University of South Carolina in Charleston in 2016.